zdevaty/go-eliona-api-client/docs/MbusAgentDeviceMapping.md

 ### NewMbusAgentDeviceMapping

-`func NewMbusAgentDeviceMapping(subtype HeapSubtype, attribute string, ) *MbusAgentDeviceMapping`
+`func NewMbusAgentDeviceMapping(subtype DataSubtype, attribute string, ) *MbusAgentDeviceMapping`

 NewMbusAgentDeviceMapping instantiates a new MbusAgentDeviceMapping object This constructor will assign default values to properties that have it defined,